Automation

 Validators

 List of validators.
-Each validator is a condition that must be complied.
+Each validator is a condition that must be complied with.

 Validations are also ordered.
-It's a good practice to first set positions that will have more possibilities not to comply.
+It's good practice to first set positions that are more likely not to comply.

 When empty, always comply.